nadjbabidaniel/Mercedes-Benz-AG-Programming-Challenge/Readme.md

     ]
     }

-Used external service to determine the city name for depature and destination is Bing Maps
+Used external service to determine the city name for depature and destination is [Bing Maps]: https://www.bingmapsportal.com//